kdsking19/Resume/README.md

 # Resume
-I Build Resume using HTML &amp; CSS.
+I had Built a Resume using HTML &amp; CSS.